10 books that absolutely made me a better educator. (Updated)On February 10, 2019 by Heather

 This book gave me a deeper understanding of students who struggle with family stability.
 It is also such a compelling story of overcoming obstacles.

 **This book does have explicit language.
-I share this only to let the reader know you might not want to listen to the audio book on a family car trip (not that I learned that for myself, of course).
+I share this only to let the reader know you might not want to listen to the audio book on a family road trip.

 Want to gain an understanding of what it might be like to be a child who is experiencing homelessness?
 Crenshaw shares the story of a boy named Jackson and his feline imaginary friend, Crenshaw.